Apryse — Document SDK Platform, Formerly PDFTron

 | July 2025 | Accusoft | Document processing and viewing technology |

-The LEAD Technologies acquisition added AI imaging capabilities; the dual Scanbot and Accusoft acquisitions extended the platform into mobile capture and additional processing formats.
-The Winter 2026 Linux Scanbot SDK extends that capture stack further into server environments - a pattern consistent with building a vertically integrated document stack rather than relying on third-party components.
+The LEAD Technologies acquisition added AI imaging capabilities.
+The dual Scanbot and Accusoft acquisitions extended the platform into mobile capture and additional processing formats.
+The Winter 2026 Linux Scanbot SDK extends that capture stack further into server environments, consistent with building a vertically integrated document stack rather than relying on third-party components.

 Carahsoft distributes Apryse to U.S. government agencies, positioning WebViewer for Salesforce-based document management in contexts requiring digital signatures, audit trails, and high-volume processing.
 The Appian partner profile notes 25+ years of government deployments at all levels.